 If hornets and wasps are regular visitors, make a wasp trap for them–place a bowl filled with coke at their favorite spot.
 These predator insects will attract it.

 You can also trap the flies the same way.
 To kill slugs, pour coca-cola into 2-3 low bowls and place them overnight in the strategic areas of your garden.

 You can also use these bottles as candle stands!

 Have a look at some surprising coca cola uses in the garden here

 26. Egg Cartons

-You’ll be surprised, after finding out that sugar is very effective in the garden.
-Feed nectar feeding creatures a clean sugar water solution (learn more here), cut flowers last longer or create a natural trap for fruit flies and house flies.
-Find more out in this article!
+You’ll be surprised after finding out that sugar is very effective in the garden.
+Feed nectar-feeding creatures a clean sugar water solution (learn more here), cut flowers last longer, or create a natural trap for fruit flies and house flies.

 29. Essential Oils

-Essential oils can do wonders in your garden.
-There are many amazing uses.
-From repelling pests to attracting pollinators and boosting the immunity of your plants.
-They work!
-Check out this detailed article here to learn more.
+Essential oils can do wonders in your garden, from repelling pests to attracting pollinators and boosting the immunity of your plants.

 30. Epsom Salt